teplinsky-maxim/spotify-playlist-downloader/README.md

 ### Known problems

 - [ ] Script does not recognize more, than 30 tracks in playlist.
-Probably can be fixed by sending another http-reqeust to Spotify
+Probably can be fixed by sending another http-request to Spotify